sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-27-timeseriesforecasting.md

 The point forecasts are shown as a blue line, and the 2 bands show 80% and 95% prediction intervals, respectively.
 The prediction intervals are important as they represent the uncertainty associated with the point forecast.

-We should now test the quality of the Holt's Winter model we have estimated.
+We should now test the quality of the Holt-Winters model we have estimated.
 We can check whether the in sample forecast errors have constant variance over time, and are normally distributed with mean zero.

 ```r